Chester Hypnotherapy and Hypnosis Cheshire. Meditation Chester. Private Meditation Sessions

 Chester Hypnotherapy Sports Performance Hypnosis Cheshire Hypnotherapy Doctor

-I was thrilled this year to be representling the Hypnosis and Psychosomatic Medicine Section of the Royal Society of Medicine at their Annual Speciality Careers Fair.
+As a Medical Hypnotherapist and Anxiety Specialist, I was thrilled this year to be representling the Hypnosis and Psychosomatic Medicine Section of the Royal Society of Medicine at their Annual Speciality Careers Fair.

 The Royal Society for Public Health has recognised that practitioners registered with the Complementary and Natural Health care Council (CNHC) are an “untapped resource” and support public health by encouraging their clients to make a range of lifestyle changes.
 This recognition is the clear message in a joint report entitles ‘Untapped Resources’ with the Professional Standards Authority for Health and Social Care (PSA), published yesterday, which looks at the potential impact that the practitioners on Accredited Registers (ARs) could have on the nation’s health and wellbeing.